d8v3h31n/peg-multimarkdown-x/mac_installer/README.markdown

 * `make test`, `make mmdtest`, `make latextest` to be sure everything worked properly

-* `make install` to copy the binary into the proper folder
+* `make installer` to copy the binary into the proper folder

 * open the `Make OS X Installer` file and select "Build"